sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-01/chapter-01/README.md

 # Chapter 1: Course Overview

-In this course, we’re going to build a zkSNARKs-based battleship game on the BitcoinSV network in those main steps:
+In this course, we’re going to build a zkSNARK-based battleship game on the BitcoinSV network in those main steps:

 * Creating a dedicated zero-knowledge-proof circuit by using the Zokrates toolkit;